circle-ccooper/workflow-escrow/README.md

    - `OPENAI_API_KEY` can be found in the [Settings](https://platform.openai.com/settings) of your OpenAI account (Settings > API keys), while `OPENAI_ASSISTANT_ID` is located on the [Assistants](https://platform.openai.com/assistants) page, after selecting the desired assistant, the ID can be seen right below the "Name" input.

    - `NEXT_PUBLIC_USDC_CONTRACT_ADDRESS` is documented [here](https://developers.circle.com/stablecoins/usdc-on-test-networks) alongside other blockchain test networks, like Polygon PoS Amoy (the one used in the project).

+   - For development purposes, `NEXT_PUBLIC_AGENT_WALLET_ID` can be the address of any developer controlled wallet registered on [Circle](https://console.circle.com/wallets/dev/wallets), that might change for a production scenario.

 5. Then start a local instance of the Supabase server: